LiU-SeeGoals/basestation/README.md

 By running the project through STM32CubeIDE and having the NUCLEO card connected through USB (st-link marked port) the binary is flashed to the MCU.

+The project can also be compiled using cmake. mkdir build cmake -B build . -DCMAKE_EXPORT_COMPILE_COMMANDS=TRUE cd build && make

+Flashing can be done outside of STM32CubeIDE using STM32_Programmer_CLI.
+It is bundled with STM32CubeIDE on windows, and is available at [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html)
+STM32_Programmer_CLI -c port=SWD sn=004C00283232511639353236 ap=1 -w build\basestation.bin 0x08000000 -rst

 # Documentation

 ## Sheets